http4k/http4k/src/docs/blog/meet_http4k/index.md

     }
 }
 ```
-To plug it into a different Server-backend, just depend on the relevant module (Jetty, Undertow, Netty are available) and change the call to `asServer()`.
+To plug it into a different Server-backend, just depend on the relevant module (Jetty, Undertow, Netty, Apache (httpcore), and SunHttp are available) and change the call to `asServer()`.

 ### Function 2: Filter
 `Filters` provides pre and post Request processing and are simply: